 The Catacombs of Paris: History & How to Visit

-Few places in the French capital inspire the morbid curiosity that the Catacombs of Paris do– and for good reason.
-The section that’s open to the public […]
+In the French capital, few places inspire the kind of morbid curiosity that the Catacombs of Paris do– and for very good reason.
+The relatively small section […]

 Inside Musée de Cluny, Paris’ Newly Renovated Medieval Museum